xyliatgithub/EN650654CIDOLD/LabOne/readme.md

 # Lab 1 - Network Traffic Traffic & DoS Attack on GENI

-In this lab, you will perform an experimental Denial-of-Service attack and collect network packets on the GENI testbed.
+In this lab, we will perform an experimental Denial-of-Service attack and collect network packets on the GENI testbed.
 First your request to join the class project needs to be approved by the instructor or CA. So please send out the request ASAP!!

 ## GENI 101

 Set up your GENI Account

 Go to [https://portal.geni.net] and log in with your JHU ID.
 You may need to search for "Johns Hopkins" the first time.
-After you are in the GENI Portal, find Join the Project button and request to join the class project named CIDSpring2020.
+After you log into the GENI Portal, find Join the Project button and request to join the class project named "EN650654-2021".
 - Once you are approved to join the project, you can create your own experiment slices.
 - For Windows users, please refer to these getting started series of [win-1](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedWindows.html) [win-2](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedWindowsHelloGENI.html).
 - For Mac users, please refer to these guides [mac-1](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedMac.html) [mac-2](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedMacHelloGENI.html).